deggis/pfelk-azure-sentinel/README.md

 This repo is for users who want to ship their logs from PfSense to Azure Sentinel.

-If you already use PfELK, adding Sentinel output requires only minor configuration changes.
+If you already use PfELK, adding Sentinel output to Logstash requires only minor configuration changes.

-If you don't yet use PfELK, using configuration from PfELK for parsing + shipping PfSense is an easy way to go.
+If you don't yet use PfELK, using configuration from PfELK for parsing + shipping PfSense logs is a ready solution.

 PfSense generates logs in syslog format and two things would need to happen before they are usable in a SIEM: